acuarica/gtm-web/README.md

 ### Filter projects by date

 You can filter commits by selecting a specific date or period in the navigation bar.
+You can filter by messages using the search box.

 ![Home-search](docs/Home-search.gif)